Traffic Sign Regulation Update

 MUTCD (Manual for Uniform Traffic Control Devices) has released a new regulation stating that traffic signs and pavement markings on all roads open to public traffic (including private facilities that have public visitors) must be High Intensity Reflective.

-To comply, all businesses with public access roads must update regulatory, warning and even signs with street names to High Intensity Reflective for the public's safety.
+To comply, all businesses with public access roads must update regulatory signs, warning signs, and even signs with street names to High Intensity Reflective for the public's safety.
 High Intensity Reflective can be seen much easier than traditional Engineer Grade Reflective - up to 1,000-ft at night.

 New MUTCD Minimum Retro-reflectivity Compliance Periods

-At this point in time, the following signs are identified as to not be upgraded to High Intensity Reflective.
+At this point in time, the following signs are identified as not having to be upgraded to High Intensity Reflective.

 A. Parking, Standing, and Stopping signs (R7 and R8 series).